Mangifera odorata: Morphology

 The fruit has a yellow to green skin colour.
 When it is ripe the skin turns green.
-The flesh is orange to yellow and can taste sweet or source when consumed.
+The flesh is orange to yellow and can taste sweet or sour when consumed.
 The seed inside is both flat in shape with a hairy/fibrous surface.

-Origin and Distribution
+Distribution and habitat

-Mangifera odorata exact origins are unknown.
-However, the species represents a hybrid between Mangifera indica known as the Indian mango and Mangifera foetida which is known as the horse mango.
-M.odorata is native to tropical Asia and can be found in areas such as Philippines, Peninsular Thailand, South Sulawesi, Sulu Archipelago and other close islands".
-"In Southeast Asia it is an introduced species".
+The exact origins of Mangifera odorata are unknown.
+However, the species represents a hybrid between the mango, Mangifera indica and the horse mango, Mangifera foetida.
+It is grown throughout Southeast Asia, from peninsular Thailand, Malaysia, Indonesia and the southern Philippines.
+It has also been occasionally cultivated in southern Vietnam and the Marianas Islands.

-Habitat

-Mangifera odorata thrive in tropical wet climates which have both heavy and moderate rainfall.
+Mangifera odorata thrives in tropical wet climates which have both heavy and moderate rainfall.
 However, they are unable to survive and grow in places that have continuous dry climates.
 M. odorata is common in cultivation but does not normally grow in the wild.

 Pests

 Mangifera odorata is known to be a major host of Bactrocera dorsalis, Ciripestis eutraphera, Coptotermes, Coptotermes cuvignathus, Cryptorhynchus frigidus, Deanolis albizonalis, Marasmiellus scandens and Marasmius crinis-equi.